DFE-Digital/early-years-foundation-recovery/README.md

 ### Getting a GovUK Notify account

 You need an account before you can use [GOV.UK Notify][notify] to send emails.
-To obtain one ask a current member of the team to add you to the PQ tracker service, by navigating to the `Team members` page and clicking the `Invite a team member` button and entering a government email address.
+To obtain one ask a current member of the team to add you to the "Early Years Foundation Recovery" service, by navigating to the `Team members` page and clicking the `Invite a team member` button and entering a government email address.
 This will send an email inviting you to use the service.

-### Getting a key for local development

-The credentials file for the development environment holds an API key for Notify;
+The credentials file for each environment holds an API key for [Notify][notify]:
-it is a test only and does not send out emails.
-We use test keys in local development to ensure we do not send out too many emails.
-If it is necessary to send emails from your local machine, you can use a `Team and whitelist` API key.

-- Sign into [GOV.UK Notify][notify]
+- `railsdevelopment-...` Team and guest list (limits who you can send to)
+- `railstest-...` Test (pretends to send messages)
-- Go to the ‘API integration’ page
+- `railsproduction-...` Live (sends to anyone)

-- Click ‘API keys’
-- Click the ‘Create an API’ button
-- Choose the ‘Team and whitelist’ option.
-- Copy your key and add it to your `.env` with the name `GOVUK_NOTIFY_API_KEY`
+It is possible to temporarily override the key by defining `GOVUK_NOTIFY_API_KEY` in `.env`.

-## Accessing information in the Notify service
+### Accessing information in the Notify service

 Once you have an account you can view the `Dashboard` with details of how many emails have been sent out and any that have failed to send.

 You can update the content of the emails in the `Templates` section.

-## For more information
+### For more information

 Documentation for GovUK Notify can be found here: <https://docs.notifications.service.gov.uk/ruby.html>